manumathewthomas/dotfiles/README.md

 dotfiles
 ========

-Config files for Vim,Tmux and Oh-my-Zsh
+Config files for Vim, Tmux, Tmuxinator, Zsh and Oh-my-Zsh